aristosv/digitalsignage/README.md

 ```
 ---

-You can then choose any of the commands below to display content on your screen, or play music using your Raspberry Pi.
+Step 2: Choose any of the commands below.

 ---
 show logo